LUSHDigital/hometest-qa/README.md

 ## Users

-The service has been configured the service with 3 users, it's not currently possible to create new users but you'll be able to test with one of these:
+The service has been configured with 3 users, it's not currently possible to create new users but you'll be able to test with one of these:

 | Username | Password |
 |-|-|